IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 ## Optical Path Discovery

-The WDM Tunnel Model is used to report all the WDM tunnels established within the optical network.
+The DWDM Tunnel Model is used to report all the DWDM tunnels established within the optical network.

 When the OTN switching layer is deployed within the optical domain,